-About Me: Being Southern is truly something you are born and raised as.
+Being Southern is truly something you are born and raised as.
 You can’t get rid of it as much as you try.
 It’s like a big ole’ birthmark.
-Even if you get it lasered off it will reappear with the sun, nervousness, embarrassment, or a few drinks.
+Even if you get it lasered off it will reappear with the sun, nervousness, or a few drinks.
 It can never be completely concealed.

-After moving to Boston and being here for over 15 years, attempts to understand New England ways have been thwarted by my ever so persistent Southern roots.
+After moving to Boston and being here for 16 years, attempts to understand New England ways have been thwarted by my ever so persistent Southern roots.
 So I’ve decided to embrace my roots, celebrate them, and share them with others.
 That’s the main reason this website exists.
 It’s my way of sharing with readers my experiences shaped by the little patch of land I grew up in between New Orleans and Pensacola.
 So where in the hell am I from?

 Bayou La Batre…. or The Bayou